mcgarc/mcgarc.github.io/poster.md

 and on fast time scales (100MHz or faster).
 Such a tool would be extremely valuable for implmenting photonic quantum technologies, including state generation, multiplexing and potentially even the implementation of quantum gates.
-Conventional modulators tend to be either fast but low loss (LiNbO crytals, with 3dB loss) or low loss but slow (acoustic modulators, at a few MHz).
+Conventional modulators tend to be either fast but lossy (LiNbO crytals, with 3dB loss) or low loss but slow (acoustic modulators, at a few MHz).